pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-vm/index.md

 **Step 3**: Configure the VM

-Next, we'll provide details for the vm by giving it a name, `myVM`, setting the `Region` and `Availability options` to `No infrastructure redundancy required`.
-We'll use an Ubuntu image and set the vm size `Standard_DS1_v2`.
+Next, we'll provide details for the VM by giving it a name, `myVM`, setting the `Region` and `Availability options` to `No infrastructure redundancy required`.
+We'll use an Ubuntu image and set the VM size `Standard_DS1_v2`.

 ![Configure VM](./image2.png)